-Osnabrücker Land, situated in the south-west of Lower Saxony, boasts plenty to see and do.
+Osnabrücker Land, situated in the south-west of Niedersachsen (Lower Saxony), boasts plenty to see and do.
 To this day, the castles and palaces, churches and abbeys, Romanesque stone buildings, windmills and watermills, historic town centres and numerous megalithic tombs have left their mark on Osnabrücker Land.

 Osnabrücker Land is known for its enormously diverse landscape, ranging from the Wiehengebirge (Wiehen Hills) and Teutoburger Wald (Teutoburg Forest) to moraine landscapes, river flood plains and spectacular moors.